mae-sann/RideShare/README.md

-# 🚗 RideShare
+# 🚗 CampusRideShare

-**Campus RideShare** is a web-based application designed exclusively for students, providing a safe, affordable, and eco-friendly carpooling solution.
+**Campus RideShare**  is a web-based application designed exclusively for **CIT-U students**, providing a safe, affordable, and eco-friendly carpooling solution.

-Drivers can post available rides with trip details, while passengers can search and book seats.
+DDrivers can post available rides with trip details, while passengers can search and book seats.
 This reduces commuting costs, alleviates traffic congestion, promotes environmental sustainability, and fosters stronger community connections within the campus.

 ---